bumoproject/bumo-docs-en/docs/atp_20.md

     `main`

-- The parameters are in json format.
+- The parameters are in json format
     ```json
     {
         "method":"transferFrom",
         "params":{
             "from":"buQnTmK9iBFHyG2oLce7vcejPQ1g5xLVycsj",
             "to":"buQYH2VeL87svMuj2TdhgmoH9wSmcqrfBner",
             "value":"1000000"
         }
     }
     ```